Malvolio

 MALVOLIO: Sir Topas, I'm not mad; it's dark in here.

 Malvolio's line "I am not mad, Sir Topas" is one of the play's most-discussed single sentences.
-The man imprisoned in the dark room is, by every available measure, not mad; he is the victim of a coordinated piece of household theatre, and he is now being told — by a fool dressed as a priest — that the darkness he can see is his own ignorance.
-Charles Lamb's 1822 reading of this scene is the foundational critical view: he argues that Bensley's playing of Malvolio always produced "a kind of tragic interest" precisely because the figure in the dark room is, in any straightforward reading, no longer comic.
-The argument turns on the recognition that Malvolio's offence (moralising vanity) and Malvolio's punishment (confinement as a lunatic with priestly visitation) have ceased to be proportionate.
+The man imprisoned in the dark room is, by every available measure, not mad; he is the victim of a coordinated piece of household theatre, and he is now being told – by a fool dressed as a priest – that the darkness he can see is his own ignorance.
+The scene is the point at which many readers stop laughing.
+The figure in the dark room is, in any straightforward reading, no longer comic.
+The turn depends on the recognition that Malvolio's offence (moralising vanity) and his punishment (confinement as a lunatic with priestly visitation) have ceased to be proportionate.
 The play does not punish Malvolio for any crime he has committed; it punishes him for being the kind of person he is.
-Modern productions have increasingly chosen to play 4.2 with the tragic register Lamb identified, and the scene has become, in its afterlife, one of the principal pieces of evidence that Twelfth Night is the darkest of Shakespeare's mature comedies.
+Modern productions have increasingly chosen to play A4S2 with that tragic weight, and the scene has become, in its afterlife, one of the principal pieces of evidence that Twelfth Night is the darkest of Shakespeare's mature comedies.

 "I'll Be Revenged on the Whole Pack of You"